-After excluding 128 firms registered as bankrupt in 2019-2021 (see footnote 3) and 124 that were liquidated through mergers before March 2020, we are left with 6108 firms for further analysis.
-Table 3.2 presents descriptive statistics for the size, age and turnover in 2018 of the firms in the final sample.
+After excluding 128 firms registered as bankrupt in 2019-2021 and 124 that were liquidated through mergers before March 2020, we are left with 6108 firms for further analysis.
+Table 2 presents descriptive statistics for the size, age and turnover in 2018 of the firms in the final sample.
 As mentioned earlier, all firms with 50 or more employees are included in the Community Innovation Survey.
-At the same time, about 60 per cent of firms in our sample are small firms with less than 50 employees, and about 15 per cent are micro firms with 5-9 employees.
+At the same time, about 60 percent of firms in our sample are small firms with less than 50 employees, and about 15 percent are micro firms with 5-9 employees.
 Thus, our sample is representative of both small and large firms in terms of both employee numbers and turnover (the median turnover is about NOK 6 million or EUR 600 thousand).
-It is also representative of different industries and regions.9 As regards age, most of the firms in the sample are well-established, with a median age of 20 years since their establishment.
-Approximately 10 per cent of the firms in the sample were young in 2018 (i.e. 2-5 years old).
-The firms in the sample are also skills-intensive firms (both the median and the average share of high-skilled employees is about 70 per cent in terms of man-hours).
-In approximately 20 per cent of the firms in the sample, less than half of the man-hours worked are skilled man-hours.
+It is also representative of different industries and regions.
+(The survey sample is selected using a stratified method for firms with 5-49 employees (larger firms are full covered), where strata are based on industry classification (NACE codes) and firm size.
+Hence, data are representative for industries and firm size by construction.
+Sample distribution figures by industry group and region can be provided upon request.)